awsdocs/aws-lambda-developer-guide/doc_source/lambda-intro-execution-role.md

 The following managed policies provide permissions that are required to use Lambda features:
 + **AWSLambdaBasicExecutionRole** – Permission to upload logs to CloudWatch\.
++ **AWSLambdaDynamoDBExecutionRole** – Permission to read records from an Amazon DynamoDB stream\.
 + **AWSLambdaKinesisExecutionRole** – Permission to read events from an Amazon Kinesis data stream or consumer\.
-+ **AWSLambdaDynamoDBExecutionRole** – Permission to read records from an Amazon DynamoDB stream\.
++ **AWSLambdaMSKExecutionRole** – Permission to read records from an Amazon MSK cluster\.
 + **AWSLambdaSQSQueueExecutionRole** – Permission to read a message from an Amazon Simple Queue Service \(Amazon SQS\) queue\.
 + **AWSLambdaVPCAccessExecutionRole** – Permission to manage elastic network interfaces to connect your function to a VPC\.
 + **AWSXRayDaemonWriteAccess** – Permission to upload trace data to X\-Ray\.